timo-juhani/dmvpn_crown/README.md

-# Network Automation on Traditional Cisco Routers
+# Network Automation on Cisco IOS Routers

-This repository provide a script for automating network configurations on Cisco IOS devices.
+This repository provide a script for automating network configurations on tradtional Cisco IOS devices.